-- 3. Music performed at the Midwest in 2021 or 2022 cannot be played in 2023.
-This includes separate movements of the same piece, if they are only available in a single edition.
-If you receive a publication with a 2023 copyright date on it, and it is NOT listed in the new music section of the Midwest Clinic website, it is considered NEW music. - 4.
+- 3. Music performed at the Midwest in 2023 or 2024 cannot be played in 2025.
+This includes separate movements of the same piece, if they are only available in a single edition. - 4.
 International ensembles are encouraged to bring their musical and cultural heritage to our stage, but we require that 50% of your program be published by a Midwest-exhibiting or advertising publisher.
 If a publisher's works are not available in North America through the publisher, then that selection can be performed only if the publisher's authorized "exclusive distributor" for North America exhibits.
 (Works that can be purchased directly from the composer or publisher cannot be made eligible through an exhibiting distributor.)
-The following exception applies: Two works from non-exhibiting publishers, provided that those publishers are represented by a full-page advertisement in the Midwest Clinic Program Book.
-Advertising publishers are eligible to have no more than two works programmed that year, whichever are the first two that are reserved.
-For an unlimited number of pieces eligible to be programmed, adverting publishers are encouraged to buy a booth, which also entitles the publisher to exhibitor badges, on-floor interaction with attendees, participation in new music reading sessions, and more.
-However, if purchasing a booth is not possible, unlimited additional pieces may be eligible at an additional cost of \$300 per piece.
-If you want to program a piece from a publisher that is not on the exhibitor list, you may contact the publisher and ask if they would like to exhibit or advertise so that you may program it.
+The following exception applies: Two works from non-exhibiting publishers, provided that those publishers are represented by a sponsorship in the Midwest Clinic Digital Program Book.
+Sponsoring publishers are eligible to have no more than two works programmed that year, whichever are the first two that are reserved.
+For an unlimited number of pieces eligible to be programmed, sponsoring publishers are encouraged to buy a booth, which also entitles the publisher to exhibitor badges, on-floor interaction with attendees, participation in new music reading sessions, and more.
+However, if purchasing a booth is not possible, unlimited additional pieces may be eligible at an additional cost of \$150 per piece.
+If you want to program a piece from a publisher that is not on the exhibitor list, you may contact the publisher and ask if they would like to exhibit or purchase a sponsorship so that you may program it.

 - 5. A composer can have only one manuscript programmed at The Midwest Clinic per year.
 The first of a composer's manuscripts that is reserved will be the one that is allowed, unless it is released by the director who reserved it. - 6.
 Only two publishers may be represented twice on your program.
 All other publishers may only be represented once. - 7.
 A composer or arranger may not be represented more than twice on your program. - 8.
 Diversity in programming and performance is a key objective for the Midwest Clinic.
-We require your Band or Orchestra program include at least one composition by a composer from a historically marginalized group such as but not limited to women, Indigenous/Native, Black/African-American, Hispanic/Latinx, Asian American, and/or Pacific Islander.
+We require your program to include at least two composition by a composer from a historically marginalized group such as but not limited to women, Indigenous/Native, Black/African-American, Hispanic/Latinx, Asian American, and/or Pacific Islander.
 Your assigned liaison will provide guidance in your selection. - 9.
 A living composer may not have more than six compositions featured during a Midwest Clinic.
 The first six compositions reserved will be allowed, unless a work is released by the director who reserved it. - 10.
 All concert bands are required to include a march (non-arranged) on their Midwest Concert.
 For a list of recommended march composers, CLICK HERE. - 11.
 All college ensembles are required to perform one grade 3 or grade 4 piece from the catalog of an exhibiting publisher.
 For a list of new works by eligible publishers, go to: midwestclinic.org, select the Attendee Information menu at the top of the page, and then click on General Information.
 There should be a link to a page with new publications for consideration.